By Jonathan Decker (Family therapist, film critic)

 WHAT'S STAR WARS: THE CLONE WARS ABOUT?

 Anakin Skywalker takes on an apprentice and fights to rescue a kidnap victim in this animated film, taking place between Attack of the Clones and Revenge of the Sith.
 This film launched the far-superior animated series.
-Both the film and the series are available to stream on Netflix.

 IS IT ANY GOOD?
 (GRADE: C+)